 6) Make it illegal for local or state governments to use tax break incentives for businesses to locate in their areas (except for enterprise zones).

-7) Regarding union labor laws: get rid of job classification and allow management to perform blue collar work.
-These rules are counterproductive and divisive.
+7) Regarding union labor laws: allow workers to work in job classifications other than their own and allow management to perform blue collar work.
+The current rules are counterproductive and divisive.

 Unions would probably cease to exist at employee owned companies for lack of need.

 8) Implement tax reform.
 Taxes should be fair and as simple as is reasonably possible.
-An example ‑ Jerry Brown's flat tax in place of the current system.
-The main parts are: a 13% personal income tax (including social security) and a value added tax (13% x (sales ‑ purchases)) on businesses.
+Examine Jerry Brown's flat tax in place of the current system.
+The main parts are: a 13% personal income tax (which Brown thought should include social security but clearly social security should be kept as it is) and a value added tax (13% x (sales - purchases)) on businesses.
 A progressive tax rate might be kept in lieu of a flat 13% for personal income taxes.

 Taxes on businesses help capture income taxes which aren't collected because of unreported personal incomes so there should continue to be some sort of corporate tax or perhaps a national sales tax.